-Originally a 2 day event named Midwest Craft Caucus formed in 2011.
-It lived dormant until 3 craft show organizers from around the State of Ohio formed it into the CONference its become today.
+Originally a 2-day event named Midwest Craft Caucus formed in 2011, MWCC lived dormant until 3 craft show organizers from around the State of Ohio formed it into the CONference its become today.

 Midwest Craft Con is now run by a loyal group of team members and volunteers.
 Who each have combined passions for furthering the handmade movement and bringing the DIY community together in the name of craft.

 Brit Charek is the Co-Founder and Co-Executive Director of Midwest Craft Con.
 She started her crafty journey selling vintage clothing and upcycled jewelry and organized the indie craft fair Crafty Mart for many years.
 She is the mother of two sons and two dogs, and a High School English Teacher.
-She won the 2017 Knight Arts Challenge for her work on Bechdel Fest, a film festival featuring films that all pass the “Bechdel Test”, which draws attention to gender inequality in film and fiction.
-Brit lives with her partner Mathias and two sons.
+She won the 2017 Knight Arts Challenge to produce Bechdel Fest, a 2019 film festival featuring films that all pass the “Bechdel Test”, which draws attention to gender inequality in film and fiction.

 Megan Green is the Co-Founder and Co-Executive Director of Midwest Craft Con and a general lover of craft related mishaps.
 She’s been a plush maker and co-founded the Etsy Plush Team and formed a semi- prominent soap company, Stinkybomb Soaps, which was featured in Country Living Magazine, sold in the Warhol Museum and the WWII National Museum.
 She currently serves as Event Director for Craftin’ Outlaws and works as the Manager of Studio Initiatives at the Columbus Museum of Art.
 Her passion for bringing together community and crafts into Columbus, Ohio has been an ongoing personal and professional mission for over a decade.